Yu Jong-hyang

-Yu Jong-hyang (Korean: 유정향; born 18 August 2009) is a North-Korean footballer who plays as a forward for the North Korea women's national under-17 team.
-She won both the Golden Ball and the Golden Boot at the FIFA U-17 Women's World Cup after finishing as the tournament's top scorer with eight goals.
+Yu Jong-hyang (Korean: 유정향; born 18 August 2009) is a North Korean footballer who plays as a forward for Naegohyang Sports Club.
+She won both the Golden Ball and the Golden Boot at the 2025 FIFA U-17 Women's World Cup after finishing as the tournament's top scorer with eight goals.

 Early life

 Yu Jong-hyang was born in North Korea on 18 August 2009.
-Her first documented international appearance came at the 2024 EAFF U-15 Women's Championship in Dalian, China, where she scored twice in a 4–0 win over Chinese Taipei.
+Her first documented international appearance came at the 2024 EAFF U-15 Women's Championship in Dalian, China, where she scored twice in a 4–0 victory over Chinese Taipei.

 International career

-North Korea U-17 (2025)
+North Korea U17

 Yu was promoted to the under-17 side for the 2025 FIFA U-17 Women's World Cup in Morocco.